 Numbers, relationships, and patterns can help students understand the world.
 Our students engage math during project-based experiences and during daily Singapore Math in Focus lessons.
 Concepts progress from concrete models to pictorial representations and finally to abstract expressions as students master myriad math skills.
 Math in Focus trains students to relate new ideas to existing knowledge, as they develop strong critical-thinking and problem-solving skills.

 The 6+1 Traits of Writing guides student mastery of the essential elements of writing.
 Whether in poetic expressions, analytic essays, or ten-page research papers, grammatically correct and powerfully chosen words are of the utmost importance to us.
 Reading is cultivated during Readers and Writers Workshops in the classroom and during experiences in the field.

-The visual arts make painters and sculptors out of our three-year-olds; the Orff-Schulwerk Approach empowers all students to write and read their own music and the performing arts program ensures that every student at The College School knows William Shakespeare.
+The visual arts make painters and sculptors out of our six-year-olds; the Orff-Schulwerk Approach empowers all students to write and read their own music and the performing arts program ensures that every student at The College School knows William Shakespeare.
 Whether painting, proclaiming on the stage, or performing a melody, students experience the arts in the specialist teachers’ studios as well as integrated into bigger project-based learning experiences.

 Social learning is first about self: investigating identity, reflecting, and identifying capabilities.
 Subsequently, students evaluate the impact of their personal actions on others and expand to see how groups, nations, and peoples interact while exploring themes of social justice.
 We want students to have strong moral and ethical development, to know how to safely take risks, and to care for and lead within their communities.